codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/environment-dashboard.md

 ## Creating an environment

-You can create an environment in two ways
+You can create an environment in two ways:

 * Describe the environment details in the any pipeline that affects it using the [special env syntax]({{site.baseurl}}/docs/codefresh-yaml/deployment-environments/).
 The first time the pipeline runs, the environment GUI entry will be created automatically in the dashboard
 * Create the environment details yourself straight from the Codefresh UI